📝 Topics Covered

 self.take_turn()

-print(f'Player {self.winning_player} wins!')
+print(f'Player {self.winning_player} wins the game!')

 @property